Janipro/Janipro/README.md

 - 👋 Hi, I’m @Jani
-- 👀 I’m interested in technology, coding and video games
+- 👀 I’m interested in technology, coding and games
-- 🌱 I’m currently learning React, Python (django) and calculus (I don't like calculus)
+- 🌱 I’m currently learning React, Python (django) and flutter
 - 💞️ I’m looking to collaborate on anything!
-Preferably web dev atm
+Preferably app development
 - 📫 How to reach me: Message me on LinkedIn

 <!---